 - Do not wait till the last minute to send your submission: Here you may also need to consider time zone differences, poor internet connections etc. I have personally spent days on an essay only to be unable to turn it on time because of PC issues.
 So, have a backup copy of your entry on a memory card or wherever else is convenient and try to submit at least a few hours before the deadline.

 - Do not quit: because it is taking up too much time and effort.
 Yes, we would all rather spend our Friday night out with friends instead of writing.
 But this momentary decision can have a major impact on your future especially if we are talking about a grant that will enable you to attend your college of choice or even a tuition fee waiver.
 You will be proud of this accomplishment and will not give the missed Friday night outing a second thought.

 Finally, when writing a scholarship application essay, show what you are capable of and that you know where you are headed.
 Use proper language and the necessary keywords, show your enthusiasm for the subject matter, let your experiences and desire to learn something new come through, and most importantly, that you believe the particular scholarship will have a positive impact in the goals you want to achieve.
 After all, no evaluator will award a scholarship to a candidate whose essay does not prove a certain attitude.
 Believe in yourself and your abilities.
 And write an essay that will knock people’s socks off.

 Good luck for your entry into winning a scholarship!

 In case you are not able to win a scholarship and still want to work for your dream project then there are hundreds of student loan schemes available from where you can take your research grant.
-This way by taking student loan, you can easily work on your innovative dream project.
-Read review on Discover student loans here.
+This way by taking a student loan, you can easily work on your innovative dream project.
+Read the review on Discover student loans here.